Wolfchamane/swdbapp/DIARY.md

 for companies solutions.
 But for personal solutions you are force to create a PTA and properly configure the GHA job.

 I will continue on exploring the Internet in the search for a free Docker container hosting ...

+## 2025-04-08

+What a pity, Pug/Jade + Eslint + Typescript is a bad combination.
+I must rework all `lang="pug"` templates into plain HTML.

+About the Docker issue thing I've thinking to follow this "_architecture_":

+1. Deploy images to Docker Hub.
+2. Run assets & backend containers at Render.
+3. Run database container at Heroku.
+4. Deploy static website content into my host provider.

+I know is not the best architecture ever, and maybe it will imply some handicaps.
+But I'll try it out at least once in order to explore if its possible.